vpassanisi/Svelte-Rollup-Tailwindcss-Template/README.md

 tailwindcss-bg-alpha creates background color classes that also have alpha variants.
 You have to specify what colors to generate these classes for in the tailwind.config.js file

+The dark mode uses the tailwindcss-dark-mode package and I set up a store to use it from anywhere in your app.
+The darkMode store has turnOn() to turn dark mode on and turnOff() to turn dark mode off.

 I also included svelte-media because it is so usefull for making mobile friendly svelte apps.
 I set up the default watchMedia store to use the tailwindcss breakpoints.

 ## Get started